 4. Fabric Flexibility

-The downside of domestic sewing machines is that they have smaller motors which cannot handle all types of cloth and fabric.
+The downside of domestic sewing machines is that they have smaller motors that cannot handle all types of cloth and fabric.

 Home machines generally CANNOT handle larger cloth and thicker fabric.